Crystal

-This arrangement makes it easier to obtain a loan, even with bad credit.
-However, you should only borrow what you can comfortably pay back.
-If you can’t repay the secured loan, the lender has the right to take possession of your collateral and sell it to recover their money.4
+However, it is important to borrow only what you can comfortably repay.
+If you cannot make the required payments, the lender has the right to take possession of your collateral to recover the remaining balance.4

 In a Nutshell: